maptiler/maptiler-sdk-js/README.md

 ## Built-in support for right-to-left languages
 Languages that are written right-to-left such as Arabic and Hebrew are fully supported by default.
 No need to install any plugins!

+If you wish to opt of applying the rtl plugin or wish to use a different compatible rtl text plugin, you can pass the `rtlTextPlugin` constructor option as either `false` (disable the rtl plugin) or a url to load a different plugin.

+**Note: Once the rtlTextPlugin has been installed once, it cannot be unset nor updated on the current instance.
+Calling `setRTLTextPlugin` without setting `rtlTextPlugin` to false in the constuctor will result in an error.**

 <p align="center">
   <img src="images/screenshots/lang-arabic.jpeg" width="48%"></img>
   <img src="images/screenshots/lang-hebrew.jpeg" width="48%"></img>